StephenDev0/StikJIT/README.md

 A **work-in-progress** on-device JIT enabler.

-# In order to use StikJIT enable the SideStore VPN
+In order to use StikJIT enable the SkitJIT or SideStore wireguard config

 Powered by [idevice](https://github.com/jkcoxson/idevice) and [Emotional Mangling Proxy](https://github.com/SideStore/em_proxy).